 If you want to stimulate the continuous blooming of rose flowers throughout the summer, you should soak the roots of each bush with two or four tablespoons of brewer’s yeast dissolved in two liters of water.
 This should be done right after the first flowering.

 Cure their diseases with baking soda

-The first sign of roses have diseases on leaves, should prevent other sheets from spreading and protecting spraying the leaves with a solution of sodium bicarbonate.
+The first sign of roses having diseases on leaves should prevent other sheets from spreading and protecting spraying the leaves with a solution of sodium bicarbonate.
 You will have to mix two small tablespoons of baking soda and a few drops of liquid soap with a little water.
 You should spray the entire bush with the mixture and apply this method every five days until the spots disappear.

 So, here are the tips about Rose Planting and Care.
 Hope you will like it. stay connected for more information about planting.
 Good day.